-It follows from the Schwarz inequality that in any statistical theory with the same averaging as in (a) and (b) must exist an inequality analogous to Eq.
+It follows from the Schwarz inequality that in any similarly formulated statistical theory there is an inequality analogous to Eq.
 (42).
 Since there is no such relation in approach (a), this approach is from this point of view incorrect.
 In contrast to it, mathematical structure of quantum mechanics with the momentum operator $\hat{p} = -i\hbar(\partial/\partial x)$ is from this point of view correct.

-In contrast to the kinetic energy and uncertainty relations there are no typically quantum terms in the quantum continuity equation (Section 13).
+In contrast to the kinetic energy and uncertainty relations there are no typically quantum terms in the quantum continuity equation.
 The continuity equation in quantum mechanics can be introduced in analogy with the continuity equation known from classical continuum mechanics.

-Finally we note that quantization known from quantum mechanics is consequence of the statistical description of results of measurement, differential form of the momentum operator $\hat{p}$ and boundary conditions applied to the wave function $\psi$ .
+Finally we note that quantization known from quantum mechanics is consequence of the statistical description used in the theory, differential form of the momentum operator \hat{p} and boundary conditions applied to the wave function ψ .
 As it is known, only some solutions of the Schrödinger equation obey these conditions and possible states of quantum systems can be quantized.

-In summary, results of this paper show that the basic mathematical structure of quantum mechanics can be understood as generalization of classical mechanics in which the statistical character of results of measurement is taken into account and the most important general properties of statistical theories known from mathematical statistics are correctly respected.
+In summary, results of this chapter show that the basic mathematical structure of quantum mechanics can be understood as generalization of classical mechanics in which the statistical character of results of measurement is taken into account and the most important general properties of statistical theories known from mathematical statistics are correctly respected.
 It is not therefore surprising that quantum mechanics has been successfully applied to a very large spectrum of systems in physics, chemistry, biology and other fields.